 Research activity in the Epidemiology and Prevention Research Unit

-At the Institute for Social Medicine, Epidemiology and Health Economics at the Charité - Universitätsmedizin Berlin the study center Berlin Mitte of the nationwide German National Cohort is located.
+At the Institute of Social Medicine, Epidemiology and Health Economics at the Charité - Universitätsmedizin Berlin the study center Berlin Mitte of the nationwide German National Cohort is located.

 You are here: